vllm-project/llm-compressor/examples/quantization_w8a8_int8/README.md

 tokenizer.save_pretrained(SAVE_DIR)
 ```

-We have successfully created an `fp8` model!
+We have successfully created an `w8a8` model with weights and activations quantized to 8-bit integers!

 ### 4) Evaluate Accuracy